Orphoros/SlpWebsite/SECURITY.md

 ## Supported Versions

-Currently, due to the early stage of development, only the latest version of Shark is supported with security updates.
+Currently, due to the project being used only for demonstration, no version is supported with long term support security updates.

 ## Preferred Languages